NicholasGrundl/ragnostic/llm/context/docs_content.md

 └── {doc_id}.pdf
 ```

-## 3. Document Database
+## 4. Document Indexing

 ### 3.1 Document Database Core Schema
-For the ingestion process and raw file storage we maintain the mapping from rawa file to database entry
+For the indexing process and raw file storage we maintain the mapping from raw file to database entry
 -  metadata allows for search and retrieval

+**Document Core Schema**
 ```sql
 ------------------------------------------------------------------
 -- Core Document Management